pbreaux/LupSeat2.0/README.md

 -output\_gfile - Name of output image file

 -seed\_num - A seed for the randomizer to produce deterministic results.

+-algorithm\_type - Specifies the algorithm (can be chunkincrease or consecdivide)

+-eval - A flag to produce evaluation score (average number of students sitting next to each other).
+Lower score is better.

+-nosave - A flag to disable saving output files (used primarily for automated evaluation).

 ## Output format string
 The output format string specifies how students are identified in the output file.